October 29, 2017

 Simply put, I wouldn’t be comfortable having to rely on the sanity of the sharemarket for my retirement income.

 As the market dropped, I would have to sell an increasing amount of shares, to create the income needed to pay my bills.
-There’s guarantee the market would recover quickly after a crash.
+There’s no guarantee the market would recover quickly after a crash.
 And a portfolio could be decimated quite quickly as it’s market value drops, and chunks are being sold off.

 Despite this, there’s still plenty of research suggesting it’s a valid strategy for creating retirement income.